michalchudziak/react-native-geolocation/README.md

 You need to include the `NSLocationWhenInUseUsageDescription` key in Info.plist to enable geolocation when using the app.
 Geolocation is enabled by default when you create a project with `react-native init`.

 In order to enable geolocation in the background, you need to include the 'NSLocationAlwaysUsageDescription' key in Info.plist and add location as a background mode in the 'Capabilities' tab in Xcode.

-If you are using CocoaPods for React Native, make sure to include the `RCTGeolocation` sub-podspec.

 ### Android